 Students may also complete the third portion of the Writing Requirement with an approved Oral Communications course.
 The departments and programs that offer approved Oral Communications courses determine the specific nature and content of their classes.
 Similar to writing courses, these courses include regular attention to the Oral Communications process in class, the opportunity to refine speaking skills through multiple presentations over the course of a semester, and feedback from the instructor.

 Students in First Year Writing Seminars shall be required to write a minimum of 15-20 typescript pages.
 A considerable portion of each student’s grade should be from written assignments, in addition to class participation, quizzes, and tests.
 The specific writing assignments shall be at the discretion of the instructor and may be discipline-specific.
 However, at least three writing assignments must be graded at intervals during the semester, enabling the instructor to provide feedback that will enable students to improve their writing.
 After the initial review and approval of a new First Year Writing Seminar, it need not undergo further review provided that the course description remains unchanged.
 Department Chairs and Program Directors should remind their faculty members of these expectations at the beginning of each term.

-Students in 200-level Writing courses shall receive regular feedback on their writing over the course of a semester, affording them the opportunity to improve their skills, and shall receive discipline-specific writing instruction in the classroom.
+Students in 2000-level and higher Writing courses shall receive regular feedback on their writing over the course of a semester, affording them the opportunity to improve their skills, and shall receive discipline-specific writing instruction in the classroom.
 The process of revising written work allows students to reflect on the writing process.
 Writing tutorials are also encouraged.